-While there are many procedural differences between Los Angeles County adult and juvenile court, these are perhaps the ones that people most frequently need to know when dealing with a Los Angeles County Juvenile case.
+While there are many procedural differences between Los Angeles County adult and juvenile court, these are perhaps the ones that people most frequently need to know about when dealing with a Los Angeles County Juvenile case.

-In adult court the child is not called a “Defendant” he or she is called a “Minor.”
-The document listing the charges against a child is called a “Petition” rather than a “Complaint.”
-There are no “Trials” instead there are “Jurisdictional Hearings” or “Adjudications.”
-What is known as a “Sentencing Hearing” in adult court is a “Disposition Hearing” in juvenile court.
+In adult court the child is not called a “defendant” he or she is called a “minor.”
+The document listing the charges against a child is called a “petition” rather than a “complaint.”
+There are no “trials”; instead there are “jurisdictional hearings” or “adjudications.”
+What is known as a “sentencing hearing” in adult court is a “disposition hearing” in juvenile court.

 There are no jury trials in juvenile court.
-In adult court criminal defendants have an absolute right to a trial by jury, no such right exists in juvenile court.
+While in adult court criminal defendants have an absolute right to a trial by jury, no such right exists in juvenile court.
 If you decide to take your case to trial (which is called an “adjudication” in juvenile court), your case will be heard by a judge or a bench officer who performs duties similar to a judge.

-Juvenile Court hearings are closed to the public.
+Juvenile court hearings are closed to the public.
 With the exception of court proceedings in serious and violent offenses (“strike” offenses), juvenile court hearings are closed to the public.
 This means that the general public is not allowed inside a juvenile court.
 Of course, family members are permitted in court during your or your child’s case.